tumblingprogrammer/blog_entries/scratch-pad.md

 The tutorial is demonstrated with Windows 7 but with a little bit of google help the reader can apply the concepts to different versions of Windows.

+I assume that the reader would want to install both python 2 and python 3 on the same system, which is quite typical for python developers.
+Some readers may even need to install more than one version of the same python (e.g., python 3.5 and python 3.6) but that's beyond the scope of this tutorial ([relatively easy to do, though](https://stackoverflow.com/questions/2547554/official-multiple-python-versions-on-the-same-machine)).

 ### Conventions throughout this tutorial
 _____
 Please review the [conventions page](http://www.tumblingprogrammer.com/conventions-used-on-tumbling-programmer-dot-com/ "tumbling programmer's conventions page"), which will help you understand how I communicate with you through this blog.